-Storskogen has updated the climate targets set in 2021 by transitioning from intensity-based targets to absolute numbers in accordance with SBTi guidelines, as illustrated below.
+Storskogen has updated the climate targets set in 2021 by transitioning from intensitybased targets to absolute numbers in accordance with SBTi guidelines.
 Since Storskogen has now also set targets for Scope 3, the base year for these targets has been updated to 2023, with 2050 established as the common target year for the two long-term goals.
 This approach provides the company with a consistent base year for all climate targets, while the data quality of the base year has significantly improved, as Storskogen has been reporting sustainability data for several years.